david-knott/moderncompilerinjava/CURRENT.md

 # Diary
+## 16th August 2020 ##
+Implemented more instruction matching and tests with JBurg

+Created new tasks for Canon module so we can separate it from the the intel codegen phase.
+I am stuck on what representation we should use for the canon rep ( lir rep ).
+The current implementation from Appels book returns a StmtList however the canon is done as part of the code gen, so we have a referecnce to the current frame.

+Do I create a new datatructure for the StmtList and Frame, or modify the existing Canon module so that it can return a representation that can use the ProcFrag structure.
+I think I can use a Sequence as we ignore the seq in our IR.
+Basically replace the StmtList (head, tail) with a SEQ(left, right) where left and right are used as a head and tail respectively.

 ## 14th August 2020 ##
 Implementing new instruction selection using jburg ( http://jburg.sourceforge.net/ )
 I ran into a problem attempting to match load / store using a tile for indirect scaled